 How are these differences in public sector organization and reform reflected in actual service delivery patterns?
-We analyze differences in service delivery patterns in the U.S. and Spain using data from two national surveys of municipalities in Spain and in the US.
+We analyse differences in service delivery patterns in the US and Spain using data from two national surveys of municipalities in Spain and in the US.
 The US survey, conducted by the International City/County Management Association (ICMA), is conducted every five years and covers all cities over 10,000 in population and all counties over 25,000 in population.
 A random sample of one in eight is conducted of cities and counties below 10,000 and 25,000 respectively in population.
 ICMA respondents are larger on average than US municipalities as a whole and thus more likely to use alternative service delivery.
-The response rate was 24 percent (1283, 1133 useable) in 2002, 32 percent (1586, 1460 useable) in 1997 and 31 percent (1504, 1444 useable) in 1992.
+The response rate was 24 per cent (1283, 1133 useable) in 2002, 32 per cent (1586, 1460 useable) in 1997 and 31 per cent (1504, 1444 useable) in 1992.
 Anova tests show the respondents to the three surveys represent the same population of municipalities as described by population size and per capita income, thus making comparisons over time legitimate.
 The survey covers 64 different urban services including waste collection and water distribution.
 The surveys divide service production into three forms: services provided by public employees entirely, service provided by contract only (complete contracts), and mixed public and private production.

-The survey of Spanish municipalities was conducted by the Universitat of Barcelona between 2003 and 2005 (more detailed results are presented in Bel 2006a).
+The survey of Spanish municipalities was conducted by the Universitat of Barcelona between 2003 and 2005 (for detailed results, see Bel 2006a).
 The survey focused on solid waste collection and water distribution, and it provides information on all the municipalities over 30,000 inhabitants (216), half the municipalities between 10,000 and 30,000 inhabitants (216), and eight percent (124) of the municipalities between 2,000 and 10,000.
-The Spanish survey divides contracting into five forms: in house (pure public delivery), public firm (public delivery under private law), mixed firm (joint public and private ownership), private production (pure private delivery) and mixed public-private production (splitting service delivery between public and private producers as in the USA).
+The Spanish survey divides contracting into five forms: in-house (pure public delivery), public firm (public delivery under private law), mixed firm (joint public and private ownership), private production (pure private delivery) and mixed public-private production (splitting service delivery between public and private producers as in the USA).
 The Spanish survey added a question on reverse contracting to enhance comparability with the ICMA survey design.

 Tables 1 and 2 show how solid waste collection and water distribution delivery is delivered in the United States and in Spain.
 Comparative analysis is limited due to the fact that the survey structures are different in the US and in Spain.
 However, even though all the data in the surveys are not directly comparable, we believe useful insights can be derived from a careful comparison of the key differences.
 We see that private production or complete contracts are most common in waste collection in both countries.
-However, the levels in Spain are much higher than in the U.S. Private production in Spain (equivalent to contracting out in the U.S.) is the most common organizational form, reaching almost 60 percent of all municipalities, whereas contracting accounts for less than half of municipalities in the U.S. in 2002.
-Direct public delivery is almost twice as large in the US as in Spain.
-In-house production is more common in small Spanish towns; the pattern is an inverted U, with higher rates of private production among the medium-sized municipalities, and lowest rates among small municipalities (see Appendix tables and Bel 2006a).
-This is similar to the US where levels of public production are highest for rural municipalities (see Warner and Hefetz 2003, and Warner 2006 for more detail).
+However, the levels in Spain are much higher than in the US.
+Private production in Spain (equivalent to contracting out in the US) is the most common organizational form, reaching

-Table 1 Trends in Solid Waste Concerton and Water Distribution (percentage), Onited States 1772-2002 Mixed Public/Private Delivery Contracted Out Pure Pub Pure Public Delivery Delivery (Complete Contracts) Year 1992 1997 2002 1992 1997 2002 1992 1997 2002 Res.
-Waste Collection 46.9 34.9 44.5 9.8 8.0 10.5 43.3 57.1 45.0 Water Distribution 74.6 67.3 75.9 8.7 7.4 14.3 16.7 25.3 9.8
+Pure p ublic del olic delivery Mixed public/private delivery Delivery contracted out (complete contracts) Year 1992 1997 2002 1992 1997 2002 1992 1997 2002 Residential waste collection 46.9 34.9 44.5 9.8 8.0 10.5 43.3 57.1 45.0 Water distribution 74.6 67.3 75.9 8.7 7.4 14.3 16.7 25.3 9.8

-Table 1 Trends in Solid Waste Collection and Water Distribution (percentage), United States 1992-2002
+TABLE 1 Trends in solid waste collection and water distribution (percentage), United States 1992-2002